zollabea/FizzBuzz/README.txt

 *******************************************
 **    TO RUN: Click FizzBuzz.bat file.   **
 *******************************************

 *********************
 **   INSTRUCTIONS  **
 *********************
-1.If the value is a multiple of 3 then output the word ìFizzî
+1.If the value is a multiple of 3 then output the word ‚ÄúFizz‚Äù

-2.If the value is a multiple of 5 then output the word ìBuzzî
+2.If the value is a multiple of 5 then output the word ‚ÄúBuzz‚Äù

-3.If the value is divisible by both 3 and 5 then output the word ìFizzBuzzî
+3.If the value is divisible by both 3 and 5 then output the word ‚ÄúFizzBuzz‚Äù

 4.At the end of the run the program should display each division that was performed.
 See Sample Output below.